Zak455/Dynamic-QR-Code-Generator/README.md

-# Dynamic-QR-Code-Generator
+# Hangman-Game-JavaScript
-Generate QR codes from text or URLs with this simple web tool.
-Easily create, customize, and download QR codes in various formats.
-The QR Code Generator is a web-based tool that allows users to create QR codes quickly and easily.
-This project provides a simple and user-friendly interface for generating QR codes from text or URLs.
-It is built using HTML, CSS, and JavaScript and comes with the following features:

-- Input field to enter text or URLs for QR code generation.
-- Generate QR Code button to create QR codes instantly.
-- Error handling to prompt users to enter valid data.
-- Option to reset the input and QR code.
-- Download QR code in JPG, PNG, or SVG formats.
-- Responsive design for seamless usage on various devices.

-Whether you need QR codes for websites, contact information, or any other use case, this tool simplifies the process.
-Feel free to fork and customize this project to meet your specific needs.
+This is a classic Hangman game implemented using HTML, CSS, and JavaScript.
+Challenge your word-guessing skills while enjoying a visually appealing and responsive user interface.
+Play alone or with friends and see who can guess the word correctly before the hangman is fully drawn!

 # Key Features:

-- Create QR codes from text or URLs.
-- Download QR codes in multiple formats.
+- Random word selection from a diverse word list.
+- Interactive keyboard for letter selection.
+- Real-time feedback on correct and incorrect guesses.
+- Engaging hangman image progression.
+- Victory and game over modals with word reveal.
-- Responsive design for mobile and desktop.
+- Responsive design for both desktop and mobile devices.

-- Error handling and user-friendly interface.
+Feel free to explore, fork, and contribute to this project.
+Have fun guessing words and customizing the game to your liking!

-# Usage:
+# Getting Started:

-1. Enter text or a URL in the input field.
-2. Click the "Generate QR Code" button or press Enter.
-3. Download the generated QR code in your preferred format.
+Clone the repository.
+Open the index.html file in your web browser to start playing.

-# Contributions:
+# Contributing:

-Contributions and feedback are welcome!
-If you'd like to enhance this QR Code Generator or report issues, please open a GitHub issue or submit a pull request.
+Contributions are welcome!
+Whether you want to improve the game, add new features, or fix bugs, your contributions will help make this Hangman game even better.
+Please follow our Contributing Guidelines for more details.

 # License:
 Creative Commons License
+## Demo

+Insert gif or link to demo